International Fellowship of Christian Assemblies

-The International Fellowship of Christian Assemblies (IFCA), formerly known as the Christian Church of North America (CCNA), is a North American Pentecostal denomination with roots in the Italian-American community.
+The International Fellowship of Christian Assemblies (IFCA), formerly known as the Christian Church of North America (CCNA), is a North American Pentecostal denomination with roots in the Italian-American community, but is now a multicultural denomination.
 Central offices are located in Transfer, Pennsylvania.
 Ministries of the church include Benevolence, Home Missions, FOCUS, Foreign Missions, Education, Lay Ministries, and Public Relations.
 A convention is held annually, and their official publication is Vista, a quarterly magazine.

-Membership in 2000 was about 7200 in 96 churches in the United States.
-They also have other affiliated congregations the United States and internationally in Africa, Australia, Canada, Europe, India, Brazil and South America.
-Rev. Mike Player is the General Overseer of the denomination.
+Membership in 2000 was about 7,200 in 96 churches in the United States.
+They also have thousands of affiliated congregations internationally in Africa, Australia, Canada, Europe, South America, and Asia with a strong presence in India with over 100,000 members in over 1,000 churches.
+Brother Rick George is the general overseer of the denomination.